yasaminashoori/JavaScript-Course/englishCourse/README.md

 Value

-values can have dii types. depending on the type of data wwe are want them to hold.
+values can have dii types. depending on the type of data we are wanted them to hold.

 Object and Primitive value